Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 - Although sweet potato has potato in its name, it is hardly related to the common potato.

-- When sweet potato goes bad the flavor will be reflected in the entire sweet potato.
+- When sweet potato goes bad the flavour will be reflected in the entire sweet potato.
 It is of no use slicing off the bad portion.

 - It is the official vegetable for North Carolina.